 The Commission's decision may be to exonerate the judge of the charge or charges, to recommend counseling, or to recommend that the supreme court take formal action.
-The Alaska Supreme Court may impose one of the following sanctions against the judge: suspension, removal, retirement, public or private censure, reprimand , or admonishment.
+The Alaska Supreme Court may impose one of the following sanctions against the judge: suspension, removal, retirement, censure, or reprimand.